luca-botti/bit_server_config/README.md

 # TODO

- - add backups encryption and upload to cloud
+ - add backups encryption and older backup remove polocy

 # Instruction for deploy the server